Collective moderation of hate, toxicity, and extremity in online discussions: Results

+Finally, at the macro level (Fig.~\ref{fig:ardl_results}C), we use ARDL models to study this dynamic over the 1,461 days in our time series (see Methods for details on both ARDL approaches).
+Although the users involved in the discourse might fluctuate, a day-to-day analysis can be informative about the community's general atmosphere and implicit rules about what can and cannot be said.
+Approximately half of the users in our data set tweeted more than once and these users are active for about a year on average (see Fig. S5 in the SI).
+The ARDL analyses on both meso- and macro levels help understand the effects of different dimensions of discourse on the subsequent discourse quality both directly on the very next tweet or the same day, and on up to two subsequent tweets or days.

+In all ARDL models, we also incorporate interaction effects of the dimensions of discourse with the presence of organized extreme groups, expecting that the presence of such groups creates a more polarized situation that could change the effectiveness of some strategies.
+On the meso-level, we compute the interaction of dimensions of discourse with the percentage of speakers resembling RI (counter speech group) or RG (hate speech group) in a tree.
+On the macro-level, we compute the interaction with the presence of either RI or RG at any of the given days.

-Overall, while there exist some differences between the results of the matching analysis and the ARDL models (as described next), the results for the different levels of discourse are broadly consistent.
+Overall, while there exist some differences between the results of the matching analysis and the ARDL models (as described next and in Sections S10-S12), the results for the different levels of discourse are broadly consistent.
 While the ARDL models cannot be used to derive causal interpretations, they account for autoregressive effects of the measures of quality of discourse on themselves, and the matching analyses allow for approximating causal effects in a setting where controlled experimentation is hardly feasible.